| Herring: A small fish that is a big dealBy Kirsten Weir

 manager of the Pew Environment Groups Herring Alliance,

+herring are a really big deal.
 The Gulf of Maine herring fishery is coming under scrutiny

 this year.
 Last fall, the Herring Alliancea coalition of